Trail maintenance in Smithers occurs through three mechanisms:

 SMBA Work Bees:

 The Adopt-A-Trail program began in 2017.
-The intent was to empower individual members assumes responsibility for the care and maintenance of a particular trail in one of the three trail networks (Trail Lead).
-The individual is responsible for coordinating basic maintenance (e.g. tree clearing) and working with the Trail Sub-Committee to prepare reporting to Recreation, Sites and trails BC.
-If the trail requires material or more labour, the Trail Lead can work with the Trail Sub-Committee to coordinate more horsepower.
+The intent was to empower individual members assumes responsibility for the care and maintenance of a particular trail in the Smithers Trail Network.
+The individual is responsible for coordinating basic maintenance (e.g. tree clearing, raking).

 Contracted Trail Maintenance:

 With the support of our Sponsors and Membership, the SMBA contracts specific trail maintenance activity each season.
 This work is very specific and intensive and often requires substantive materials and machinery to complete the work.
-In 2020, SMBA has contracted Brian Shorter and Cody Haggard to complete work on Deep Bluff and coordinate the Trail Brigade projects on the Bluff.
-In 2020, SMBA also contracted Tanner Hall to bring Back Door into compliance with legal standards and re-open Piper Down.
 For more information on contracted trail work contact the SMBA at [email protected]

 If you want to get involved in any of the above trail volunteer opportunities, email the SMBA at [email protected]